PascalBod/embedded-systems-for-ML/practice-sessions/13-Shared-structure-mutex/README.md

-# Exercise 13 - Shared structure and mutex
+# Practice session 13 - Shared structure and mutex

-## Purpose of the exercise
+## Purpose of the practice session

-Add a mutex to the exercise 12 code so that the value of `a` is not modified between the test of its value and its assignement to `b`, in task1.
+Add a mutex to the practice session 12 code so that the value of `a` is not modified between the test of its value and its assignement to `b`, in task1.

 ## Reference information